SaaS Compliance

 Pros

-• Focus on simplifying payroll and statutory compliance.
+• Focus on automation of payroll processes.

 Cons

-• No explicit mention of Section 17(2) 48-hour F&F settlement.
+• No explicit mention of 50% Basic rule or 48-hour F&F settlement.

 Pricing signal: Indicative per-employee or module pricing — confirm on the official site.